Alexander Burnes: Final months and death

 On 1 November 1841, Burnes was approached by his former travelling companion Mohan Lal who informed Burnes of a plot to have him killed, urging him to flee the city for the relative safety of the cantonment.
 As the representative of Britain in Kabul, it was Burnes whom many Afghans considered responsible for the city's financial and religious decay.
-Confident he could quell any potential trouble, Burnes chose to stay in Kabul against his friend's advice.
+Confident he could quell any potential trouble, Burnes decided to stay in Kabul against his friend's advice.
 That night, a small group of men began driving up a mob around the city.
-The group, originally a small contingent directly opposed to Burnes's presence, managed to swell their numbers by spreading the message that the building adjacent to Burnes' house was used as the garrison treasury, holding pay for the entire British forces in Kabul.
+The group was originally a small contingent directly opposed to Burnes's presence.
+They managed to swell their numbers by spreading the message that the building adjacent to Burnes's house was used as the garrison treasury, holding pay for the entire British forces in Kabul.

 By nightfall, a large mob had assembled within the courtyard of Burnes's house.
 Burnes sent a runner to the cantonments asking for immediate assistance, before stepping out onto his balcony to attempt to reason with the crowd.
 Reportedly, assistance from the British army was delayed by a series of internal arguments between senior officers there on how best to respond to the threat.

 The situation with the rioters continued to deteriorate as they set fire to the compound stables.
 A single shot was fired from the crowd and Major Broadfoot, standing beside Burnes on the balcony, was killed.
 Now assured that there was no longer a chance for rescue, Charles Burnes exited, armed, into the courtyard, reportedly killing six men before being hacked to death.
 Alexander Burnes was soon beaten and hacked to death by the mob.
 The events took place just half an hour's march from where the British troops had been stationed.
 One young officer, recording the event in his journal, noted "When 300 men would have been sufficient in the morning, 3000 would not have been adequate in the afternoon."